-Paying Your Groceries With Bitcoin in South Africa
+Paying your groceries with bitcoin in South Africa

 Since I visited South Africa in May 2022 I knew from Carel van Wyk's work to integrate bitcoin payments at Pick'n'Pay.
 Carel van Wyk is one of the Bitcoin pioneers in South Africa.
 In our interview he is speaking about how he had found out about Bitcoin in 2010.
 Being a technically skilled entrepreneur he realized Bitcoin’s potential to change the world very early.
 As a co-founder of Luno, now one of the largest exchanges in the world, he is sharing ideas how he sees Bitcoin unleash its full potential.